Note, this post is from 2011.

 A federal court has permanently barred Howard Musin, his wife Jill Schwartz-Musin and their three companies from preparing federal tax returns for others, the Justice Department announced today.
 The three businesses named in the court’s civil injunction order are SSC Services Inc., M-S Services Inc. and Schwartz’s Systems Corporation.

 The 40-page court opinion contained a long list of transgressions committed by the Musins in preparing tax returns and advising clients.
 It would take many blog posts to summarize the “creative” things the Musins did on their client’s tax returns.
-Here is a link to the opinion so you can read for yourself.
 The DOJ press release provides a brief summary:

 Following an eight-day trial, U.S. District Court Judge John A. Jarvey found that the defendants engaged in a wide variety of misconduct in preparing tax returns for their customers, many of which were distributors for Shaklee Corporation, a large multi-level marketing firm.
 According to court documents, the couple improperly claimed business expense deductions on customers’ returns for costs of personal items .
 Court documents also state that the Musins attempted to hide their improper deductions, including disguising nearly $70,000 in personal cattery expenses for a customer who bred cats as a hobby by listing them as business expenses of the customer’s computer consulting business.